Ai Business

 The ability to evaluate AI tools efficiently is itself one of the most valuable AI skills you can develop.
 The tool market will keep growing.
 New categories will emerge.
 Existing tools will improve and new competitors will launch.

-The founders who thrive in this environment are not the ones who know every tool.
-They are the ones who can quickly determine whether a tool is worth their time and make a clear adopt-or-reject decision without agonizing.
+The founders who thrive in this environment aren't the ones who know every tool.
+They're the ones who can quickly determine whether a tool is worth their time and make a clear adopt-or-reject decision without agonizing.

 This skill gets better with practice.
-After evaluating thirty or forty tools using this framework, you develop an intuition for which tools will work and which will not.
+After evaluating thirty or forty tools using this framework, you develop an intuition for which tools will work and which won't.
 The evaluation gets faster and more accurate.
-You start to recognize the signs of a tool that is marketing over substance versus one that solves a real problem well.
+You start to recognize the signs of a tool that's marketing over substance versus one that solves a real problem well.

 That intuition, combined with the discipline to not chase every new tool, is what keeps your AI workflow productive rather than scattered.